openpeeps/kapsis/README.md

       ?
 "Create a new project"            # describe your command ? app   "Create a new WEB project"        # describe a specific argument ? rest  "Create a new REST API project"

+    --- "Dev stuff"   # a label/separator
+    $ "hello":
+      ?
+"A second command"
+    --- # a separator without label
+    $ "hello.world":
+      ?
+"A sub command"
 ```

 Once compiled run `myapp -h` to print: